Amazing Benefits of Chiropractic Care for Seniors

-Doctors of Chiropractic are specifically trained to identify and treat subluxations (misalignments of the vertebrae) and their subsequent effect on the central nervous system.
+Chiropractors are specifically trained to identify subluxations (misalignments of the vertebrae) and help their subsequent effect on the central nervous system.
 As subluxations are corrected and the body starts to heal, tremendous benefits are commonly experienced, one of which is a reduction in pain.
 Anti-inflammatory medication and pain relievers however, merely mask the symptoms and have many undesirable side effects.

 2. Increased Range of Motion of the Spine and Extremities